pikakid98/decluttertube/README.md

 `RadioYoureJokingRight` Removes the "Radio" or "Mix" recommended playlist [[Known to cause issues] *5](https://github.com/Git-Pikakid98/decluttertube#5)

+`IDontNeed2ChapterSections` Removes the large chapter option at the bottom of the description.
+This does NOT remove it from the ACTUAL (Manually typed by the Youtuber) chapters or the chapters on the progress bar

+`ReadingIsForNerds` Removes the transcript section from the description

 ## Known issues
 Please be aware that some of these filters may be broken or contain duplicate filters.
 I'll fix these as soon as I find them or they get reported